 Lake of the Pines

-The lake's low TSI puts it in oligotrophic territory — the cleanest of the four trophic classes, but also the most vulnerable to nutrient-driven shifts.
+The lake sits in the mesotrophic zone — the band where most well-managed Wisconsin lakes fall.
 The lake's maximum depth is not yet documented in state morphometric records — context for its physical structure remains limited.
 The lake's surface area is not consistently recorded across state datasets — physical context remains partial.
-Lake of the Pines ranks 20 of 52 in Sawyer County — solidly in the upper half of the local distribution.
+Within Sawyer County's 50 graded lakes, Lake of the Pines ranks 28 — below the local median, though not at the bottom.

 No invasive species are currently listed at Lake of the Pines — the lake remains off the Wisconsin infested-waters roster.
 The state fisheries records do not list documented species for Lake of the Pines, which usually reflects a lack of formal fisheries survey work rather than an empty lake.
 Monitoring depth is thin here: the LakeGrade rubric is applied to a small number of sample years, and the grade will be revised as more data accumulates.